← Documentation

 • All components consume only the shadcn colors tokens, so they pick up any changes you make to that collection automatically.

-This default setup is a good starting point — you can use it as-is, or follow the steps in “How we use the colors” below to swap in your own brand palette.
+This default setup is a good starting point — you can use it as-is, or follow the steps in Customizing colors to swap in your own brand palette.

 Raw colors are never applied directly to components.
 Instead, they flow through a chain of collections so you can reskin the entire kit without touching individual layers: